LBertelson29/biol217/Day_6.md

 Now look into your file to verify whether it looks accurate.

 `Tip` use cat or head
+ - cat everything
- - cat: First 10 lines
+ - head: First 10 lines
  - tail: last 10 lines

 ## `Output`